-- are limited to those related to pregnancy, complications of pregnancy, delivery, and postpartum care.) - Infants born to Medicaid-eligible women, for the first year of life with certain restrictions. - Supplemental Security Income (SSI) recipients in most states (or aged, blind, and disabled individuals in states using more restrictive Medicaid eligibility requirements that predate SSI). - Recipients of adoption or foster care assistance under Title IV-E of the Social Security Act. - Special protected groups (typically individuals who lose their SSI payments because of earnings from work or from increased Social Security benefits but who may keep Medicaid for a period of time). - All children under the age of 19, in families with incomes at or below the FPL. - Certain Medicare beneficiaries (described later).
+- Infants born to Medicaid-eligible women, for the first year of life with certain restrictions. - Supplemental Security Income (SSI) recipients in most states (or aged, blind, and disabled individuals in states using more restrictive Medicaid eligibility requirements that pre-date SSI). - Recipients of adoption or foster care assistance under Title IV-E of the Social Security Act. - Special protected groups (typically individuals who lose their cash assistance under Title IV-A or SSI because of earnings from work or from increased Social Security benefits, but who may keep Medicaid for a period of time). - All children under age 19, in families with incomes at or below the FPL. - Certain Medicare beneficiaries (described later).

 States also have the option of providing Medicaid coverage for other "categorically related" groups.
 These optional groups share characteristics of the mandatory groups (that is, they fall within defined categories), but the eligibility criteria are somewhat more liberally defined.
-The broadest optional groups for which states will receive federal matching funds for coverage under the Medicaid program include the following:
+The broadest optional groups for which states can receive federal matching funds for coverage under the Medicaid program include the following:

-- Infants up to the age of 1 and pregnant women not covered under the mandatory rules whose family income is no more than 185 percent of the FPL.
-(The percentage amount is set by each state.) - Children under the age of 21 who meet criteria more liberal than the AFDC income and resources requirements that were in effect in their state on July 16, 1996. - Institutionalized individuals eligible under a "special income level."
-(The amount is set by each state-up to 300 percent of the SSI federal benefit rate.) - Individuals who would be eligible if institutionalized, but who are receiving care under home and community-based services (HCBS) waivers. - Certain aged, blind, or disabled adults who have incomes above those requiring mandatory coverage but below the FPL. - Aged, blind, or disabled recipients of state supplementary income payments. - Certain working-and-disabled persons with family income less than 250 percent of the FPL who would qualify for SSI if they did not work. - Tuberculosis-infected persons who would be financially eligible for Medicaid at the SSI income level if
+- Infants up to age 1 and pregnant women not covered under the mandatory rules whose family income is no more than 185 percent of the FPL.
+(The percentage amount is set by each state.) - Children under age 21 who meet criteria more liberal than the AFDC income and resources requirements that were in effect in their state on July 16, 1996. - Institutionalized individuals eligible under a "special income level."
+(The amount is set by each state-up to 300 percent of the SSI federal benefit rate.) - Individuals who would be eligible if institutionalized, but who are receiving care under home and community-based services (HCBS) waivers. - Certain aged, blind, or disabled adults who have incomes above those requiring mandatory coverage, but below the FPL. - Aged, blind, or disabled recipients of state supplementary income payments. - Certain working-and-disabled persons with family income less than 250 percent of the FPL who would qualify for SSI if they did not work. - Tuberculosis-infected persons who would be financially eligible for Medicaid at the SSI income level if they were within a Medicaid-covered category.
+(Coverage is limited to tuberculosis-related ambulatory services and tuberculosis drugs.)

-- they were within a Medicaid-covered category.
-(Coverage is limited to tuberculosis-related ambulatory services and tuberculosis drugs.) - Certain uninsured or low-income women who are screened for breast or cervical cancer through a program administered by the Centers for Disease Control.
-The Breast and Cervical Cancer Prevention and Treatment Act of 2000 [Public Law 106-354] provides these women with medical assistance and follow-up diagnostic services through Medicaid. - "Optional targeted low-income children" included within the State Children's Health Insurance Program (SCHIP) established by the Balanced Budget Act (BBA). - "Medically needy" persons (described below).
+- Certain uninsured or low-income women who are screened for breast or cervical cancer through a program administered by the Centers for Disease Control and Prevention.
+The Breast and Cervical Cancer Prevention and Treatment Act of 2000 (Public Law 106-354) provides these women with medical assistance and follow-up diagnostic services through Medicaid. - "Optional targeted low-income children" included within the SCHIP program established by the BBA. - "Medically needy" persons (described below).

 The medically needy (MN) option allows states to extend Medicaid eligibility to additional persons.
 These persons would be eligible for Medicaid under one of the mandatory or optional groups, except that their income and/or resources are above the eligibility level set by their state.
-Persons may qualify immediately or may "spend down" by incurring medical expenses that reduce their income to or below their state's MN income level.
+Persons may qualify immediately or may "spend down" by incurring medical expenses greater than the amount by which their income exceeds their state's MN income level.